 Create a Safe Place to have The Conversation

 No one likes to be ambushed.
 Consider your environment.
 If you have a way to talk about the heated issue one-to-one, that is always best.
 It is better to do it in a safe space where neither of you feel like you will be attacked, shamed or blamed.
 Have one person who is pro-choice in a group of people who are pro-life?
 That’s not the place.
-Have one person who voted from Trump in a group of people who voted for Hilary?
+Have one person who voted from Trump in a group of people who voted for Biden?
 Maybe somewhere different.

 But what about family dinners?
 What if you’re in public and the conversation just happens?

 Safety also comes with your intention and words